 God will save as many as possible.
 None who love him will be lost.

-Do not say that Jehovah’s Witnesses are wicked.
-We have Jehovah’s spirit.
+Do not say that Yehowah’s Witnesses are wicked.
+We have Yehowah’s spirit.
 The religious leaders of Jesus’ day made that mistake, saying that he had a demon.
 Blaspheme against holy spirit is the only unforgiveable sin.

 How does Satan rule the world?